 Process.
 RO is a physical process in which contaminants are removed by applying pressure on the feed water to force it through a semi-permeable membrane.
 RO membranes reject ions based on size and electrical charge.
 The raw water is typically called feed; the product water is called permeate; and the concentrated reject is called concentrate.
 Common RO membrane materials include asymmetric cellulose acetate (CA) or polyamide thin film composite (TFC).
-The TFC membrane operates at much lower pressure and can achieve higher salt rejection than the CA membranes but is less chlorine resistant.
+The TFC membrane operates at much lower pressure and can achieve higher salt rejection than the CA membranes, but is less chlorine resistant.
 Each material has specific benefits and limitations depending on the raw water characteristics and pre-treatment.
-Spiral wound has been the dominant media type in typical RO systems.
-A newer, lower pressure type membrane that is similar in operation to spiral wound type RO, is nanofiltration (NF), which has higher rejection for divalent ions than mono-valent ions.
-NF is sometimes used instead of spiral wound type RO for treating water with high hardness and sulfate concentrations.
+A newer, lower pressure type membrane, similar in operation to RO, is nanofiltration (NF), which has higher rejection for divalent ions than mono-valent ions.
+NF is sometimes used instead of RO for treating water with high hardness and sulfate concentrations.
 A typical RO installation includes a high pressure feed pump; parallel first and second stage membrane elements (in pressure vessels); and valves and piping for feed, permeate, and concentrate streams.
-Factors influencing membrane selection are cost, recovery, rejection, raw water characteristics, and pre-treatment.
-Factors influencing performance are raw water characteristics, pressure, temperature, and regular monitoring and maintenance.
-Depending on the membrane type and operating pressure, RO is capable of removing 85-95 percent of fluoride, and over 95 percent of nitrate, selenium, arsenic, and uranium.
+Factors influencing membrane selection are cost, recovery, rejection, raw water characteristics, and Factors influencing performance are raw water characteristics, pressure, temperature, and regular monitoring and maintenance.
+Depending on the membrane type and operating pressure, RO is capable of removing 85-95 percent of fluoride, and over 95 percent of nitrate and arsenic.
 The treatment process is relatively insensitive to pH.
 Water recovery is 60-80 percent, depending on raw water characteristics.
 The concentrate volume for disposal can be significant.
 The conventional RO treatment train for well water uses anti-scalant addition, cartridge filtration, RO membranes, chlorine disinfection, and clearwell storage.